Skyscraper Souls

 Skyscraper Souls is a 1932 American pre-Code romantic drama film starring Warren William, Anita Page, Maureen O'Sullivan, Gregory Ratoff, and Verree Teasdale.
 Directed by Edgar Selwyn, it is based on the 1931 novel Skyscraper by Faith Baldwin.

 Plot

 The film portrays the aspirations, daily lives, and tragedies experienced by several people in the fictional 100-story Dwight Building in New York City, home to the Manhattan Seacoast National Bank.
 Among them is David Dwight, the womanizing building owner who keeps his estranged wife, Ella, happy by paying her bills.
-His secretary Sarah wants him to get a divorce so they can marry.
+Sarah Dennet, the manager of the building's administrative office and Dwight's lover of 12 years, wants Dwight to obtain a divorce so they can marry.

 Reception and box office

 Upon the release of Skyscraper Souls in the summer of 1932, The Film Daily, a widely read trade paper among movie-industry personnel and theater owners, gave the production a very positive review.
 The paper cited in particular the film's "swell cast" and the broad public appeal of its "fast-moving" plot, especially within the highly unstable environment of the United States' depressed economy at that time:

 Warren William and his excellent supporting cast, by their consistently interesting performances, are enough to keep this story alive even if it weren't an engrossing and attractively staged big town romance.
 The title gives only a part hint of the tale, which revolves around William, an idealist whose career just about runs the gamut of big business and stock market manipulation, with the crooked and the straight both involved in the dealings.
 Love interest and sex appeal also play their part in the action.
 General theme of the story—the mad desire of everyone from bank presidents to the lowest man in the street, to climb up the ladder of fortune—gives the picture a wide appeal.
 Also, with the present revival of upward activity in the stock market, it has a timeliness angle that should give it much added value.

 Mordaunt Hall, the respected film critic of The New York Times in 1932, also praised the storyline of Skyscraper Souls, calling it "a rich measure of entertainment" and "replete with suspense and vitality."
 However, the weekly trade paper Variety—also one of the more influential reviewers in the entertainment industry at the time—disagreed with The Film Daily and The New York Times regarding their positive opinions about the film's plot, although Variety did give generally high marks as well to the cast's performances:

 First-rate cast and production dropped on a bush-league scenario, a not uncommon occurrence.
 In this instance the players are hardly more than a pair of crutches to make a lame plot's limping a bit easier.
 At the Capitol [Theatre in New York City] the picture was geared far beyond natural length to run 99 minutes.